by Ethan Jones-Walker, Confluence Fabrication

 The late locally-loved and -lauded Japanese-American scientist and activist Carl Nomura (1922- 2015) purchased seven acres within the city limits to carry out his post-retirement gardening and writing career.
 The property became well-known within the town for its uniquely scattered granite boulders that Mr. Nomura had unearthed after repeatedly hitting them with his tractor.
 In 2008, the quiet boulders looked on as 1,000 volunteers from the community planted flowers in the shape of a 100-foot diameter peace sign on a prominent hillside.
 Facilitated by Mr. Nomura, a United States citizen interned in the Japanese relocation camps of WWII, this was a lasting and deliberate gesture of peace and solidarity to protest the US invasion of Iraq.
 From that point forward, the community often referred to the land as “the peace property.”

-In 2017, the coveted hillside estate was sold to the PTPA with the agreement that it was to be further cultivated as an intentional community, aiding in the creation of much-needed affordable housing and contributing to the production of local agricultural products: vegetables, grain, lavender, and fruit.
+A few years ago, the coveted hillside estate has been sold to the PTPA with the agreement that it was to be further cultivated as an intentional community, aiding in the creation of much-needed affordable housing and contributing to the production of local agricultural products: vegetables, grain, lavender, and fruit.
 Understandably, the neighborhood was initially skeptical of plans to expand infrastructure on the largely undeveloped acreage.

 A grassroots, hands-in-the dirt approach was taken to gain the community’s blessing.
 The establishment of Shy Acre Farm served this end while jumpstarting the agricultural component of the proposed community.
 Advertised public events for the planting and harvesting of rye, rather than grass, were organized and led by a reunited force of twinkly-eyed,